antonioolf/cdi/README.md

-# CDI - Change directory interactively
+# CDI - Change directory interactive

 Don't waste more time in the terminal browsing folders with CD